TehShrike/sheetsy/readme.md

 Tabletop's implementation pointed me at the endpoints to hit, and saved me a lot of investigation into the specifics of how to fetch the data from Google Sheets.

-Sheetsy is much simpler than Tabletop, by virtue of doing less, avoiding legacy API support (both Tabletop.js's own API, and old IE APIs), and being composed of pure functions.

-Being composed of pure functions also allows this library to be more thoroughly tested.
+Sheetsy is much simpler than Tabletop, by virtue of doing less, avoiding legacy IE and HTTP support, and being composed of pure functions, which allows this library to be more thoroughly tested.

 # How to set up your Google Sheet